 Sprinkle tarts with parmesan cheese, then bake for about 20 minutes or until golden brown.
 Rotate pan halfway through.
 Serve hot or at room temperature.

-Now that you have some easy food ideas, make sure to check out my French Themed Party Decorations and Printables, too.
+Now that you have some easy food ideas and know how to make my easy Croquembouche recipe, make sure to check out my French Themed Party Decorations and Printables, too.

 Then, you’ll have everything you need to create an awesome French-themed party!